This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 creates a new user.
 This endpoint will be used for registration.POST /authentication

 authenticates a user using the provided strategy.
-For this tutorial, we are using ‘local’ authentication.
+For this tutorial, you are using ‘local’ authentication.
 This strategy uses an email address and password combination saved in the local database.GET /users/123

 returns the details of the user with id 123.
 You can also include queries in this request, like/users/123?email=yemiwebby@circleci.com